Engineering Career Services recognizes that the recruiting process consists of important decisions for both students and employers.

 It is our belief that students who make hasty or ill-timed decisions do not have the opportunity to fully explore their options, which may result in reneging on job offers.
 To prevent this, we ask our employers to consider the following:

 - For autumn offers: Please give students a minimum of 3 weeks from the time of offer or until November 1st, whichever comes later, to make a decision.
 For offers made from summer internships or co-ops, please take into consideration that students will make the most informed decision if they are given the chance to participate in fall recruiting and evaluate their options.
-Our fall career fair (the Engineering Expo) was held on September 26 & 27, 2017.
+Our fall career fair (the Engineering Expo) will be held on September 25 & 26, 2018.

 - For spring offers: Please give students a minimum of 3 weeks from the time of offer or until April 15th, whichever comes later, to make a decision.